danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 The goal of this post is to provide both an **overview** of the techniques proposed in the paper, as well as a **derivation** of how we arrive at each particular technique as the best solution, from a set of possible options.
 We'll also some examine some of the implementation details of tensor parallelism in PyTorch to make our knowledge more concrete.

-This post will be divided into 4 sections, with some broken down into more digestable sub-sections:
+This post will be divided into 4 sections, with some broken down into more digestible sub-sections:
 1. [MLP blocks](#mlp-blocks)
     - [1st GEMM of the MLP block forward pass - the bad option](#1st-gemm-of-the-mlp-forward-pass-the-bad-option-)
     - [1st GEMM of the MLP block forward pass - the good option](#1st-gemm-of-the-mlp-forward-pass-the-good-option-)